I guess this is what I get for living in a Red state

 http://arstechnica.com/journals/science.ars/2006/1/10/2431

-Apparently has decided to push into the schools.
-I can't believe that people can allow this.
-I understand that has a lot of fundamental christians in it, but not only will it hurt the teaching of science in Kentucky, but it proves that Kentucky has been doing a terrible job teaching science in the past.
+Apparently Fletcher has decided to push Intelligent Design into the schools.
+I can’t believe that people can allow this.
+I understand that Kentucky has a lot of fundamental christians in it, but not only will it hurt the teaching of science in Kentucky, but it proves that Kentucky has been doing a terrible job teaching science in the past.
 If they had been doing a good job then the people that are living in Kentucky would know that Intelligent Design is not science!

 Here is a copy of the letter that I am sending to Fletcher: